steffendx/GoNorthWiki/Tale.md

 Tale is the dialog editing component of GoNorth.
-You can access this by navigating to a npc in [Kortisto](/steffendx/GoNorth/wiki/Kortisto) and then pressing the Dialog button at the top.
+You can access this by navigating to an npc in [Kortisto](/steffendx/GoNorth/wiki/Kortisto) and then pressing the Dialog button at the top.
 Please note: While a user edits a dialog this dialog will be readonly for other users to prevent them from overwriting each others changes.

 On the page you will see the following buttons at the top: